Powerlearnproject/se-day1-assignment-Engineer-wanyonyi/README.md

 **Security:** Effective software engineering practices help protect against cyber threats, ensuring data privacy and security.

-Identify and describe at least three key milestones in the evolution of software engineering.
+2.Identify and describe at least three key milestones in the evolution of software engineering.
                 1. The Advent of High-Level Programming Languages (1950s-1960s) Prior to this, programming was done using machine code or assembly language, which was extremely time-consuming and error-prone.
 The creation of high-level programming languages like FORTRAN, COBOL, and later C, made it much easier to write, understand, and maintain code.
 These languages introduced abstraction, allowing programmers to focus more on solving problems rather than dealing with hardware specifics.